 Another developing area surrounds religious accommodation issues.
 This may include accommodating an employee's obligation to pray during the workday or other requests.
 However, the employer is not obligated to provide an accommodation if doing so would disrupt its operations.

 Author: David B. Weisenfeld, JD, Legal Editor

-Federal contractors must observe affirmative action requirements regarding hiring, advancement, promotion and training opportunities, compensation, and termination.
-This section assists HR professionals in determining whether their employer is a covered contractor and managing affirmative action in the workplace.
+This section assists HR professionals in determining whether their employer is a covered contractor under the OFCCP and guides covered employers with managing affirmative action in the workplace.